 Despite their ubiquity, however, the TC Pro really should be viewed as a specialized piece of equipment.
 Although they offer unmatched performance in cracks that are hand-sized and wider, their large toe box is less effective for thin splitters.
 The flat sole that keeps your foot in a comfortable, relaxed position also limits its usefulness on overhanging terrain.
 Nevertheless, these drawbacks do little to detract from the TC Pro's overall awesomeness, and it's our top recommendation for long multi-pitch adventures or moderate crack cragging.

 Authors Matt Bento and Jack Cramer are devoted rock climbers who've spent the last decade pursuing the sport through a string of jobs and a habit of continuous travel.
 In real ways, performing this review is not outside the norm for their lifestyles, with the exception that they often carry a few extra pairs of rock climbing shoes to the crag.
 Matt and Jack are both former members of Yosemite Search and Rescue — the best high-angle rescue team on earth.
-Jack is also a National Outdoor Leadership School Alumnus who's established more than a dozen alpine first ascents.
+They're also climbers with diverse tastes, enjoying low-ball boulders, massive big walls, and everything in between.

 Our testing took place on extended road trips across many of the most iconic climbing destinations of the American West.
 These shoes saw everything from steep, pocketed limestone near Lander, WY to the smooth granite cracks of Yosemite National Park, with plenty of sandstone and volcanic tuff in between.
 Rest assured, we've edged and smeared on rock that's something like your next destination or home crag.
 In addition to rock types, we tested the shoes on various foot shapes, intentionally selecting testers that represent the wide variety of human foot designs.
 This is in recognition that a great shoe for one climber might be unbearable for another, purely based on fit.